jessicarush/react-notes/nextjs_internationalization.md

 ## 4. dictionaries

-In out root folder (beside `app`) we can create a dictionaries directory with a json file for every language we're supporting.
+In our root folder (beside `app`) we can create a dictionaries directory with a json file for every language we're supporting.
 The files would have objects with identical keys:

 /dictionaries/en.json